This article contains affiliate links. We may earn a commission if you buy through our links, at no extra cost to you.

 Mouse click noise is one of those things you stop noticing until someone on a video call asks you to stop clicking — or until you realize you’ve been the loudest person in a quiet shared office for months.
 Standard mouse switches produce 50-60 decibels of click noise, which is picked up clearly by most microphones and is genuinely distracting in open-plan home offices where a partner or family member is working nearby.
 The best silent mouse for office use reduces that noise to 20-30 dB through dampened switch mechanisms while maintaining the click feel and precision that makes a mouse usable for 8-hour workdays.

 After researching and comparing the silent mouse category specifically for office and remote work use, here is what actually works in 2026 — and what just claims to be silent.
+For a complete overview of what makes a great home office mouse beyond silence, see our guide on the best mouse for home office.

 Quick Answer